 - Business Associates – Includes third parties that handle PHI on behalf of covered entities such as mobile app developers.

 Companies who were not compliant with HIPAA learned it the hard way.
-For instance, Anthem which was the largest insurance company in the US had to pay $115 million in settlement for the biggest data breach in healthcare.
-In 2013, Fresenius Medical Care North America had to pay $3.5 million in fines due to data breaches of 525 patients.
-Learning from these examples, it is advised to comply with HIAA to avoid the below fines.
+Anthem, the largest insurance company, had to pay $115 million in settlement for the biggest data breach in healthcare.
+In 2013, Fresenius Medical Care had to pay $3.5 million in fines due to data breaches of 525 patients.
+Learning from these examples, it is best to comply with HIAA to avoid the below fines.

-- When the covered entity is unaware of data breach without having known about it reasonably, they are required to pay between $100 – $50,000 if not corrected within 30 days.
+- When the covered entity is unaware of data breach without having known about it reasonably, they have to pay between $100 – $50,000 if not corrected within 30 days.

 - If the entity is aware of the breach which happened due to a reasonable cause, the fine ranges from $1000 – $50,000 if not corrected within 30 days.